ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

   Endorsement based on the acceptance of a stateful environment.
 Described in {{sec-comid-triple-cond-end}}.

-* `multi-env-conditional-endorsement-triple-record` (index 10) Triples describing a series of Endorsement that are applicable based on the acceptance of a series of stateful environment records.
-Described in {{sec-comid-triple-mec-endorsement}}.
+* `mec-endorsement-triple-record` (index 10) Triples describing a series of Endorsement that are applicable based on the acceptance of a series of stateful environment records.
+Described in
+  {{sec-comid-triple-mec-endorsement}}.

 #### Common Types